 The rest of the email, from the same client I could not get answers from, went like this:

 I wish I could do something besides blog occasionally to remind people that they are only putting themselves in a bad position when they go for the rock bottom deal.
-Usually, those deals are never delivered anyway.
+Sometimes, those deals are never delivered anyway.
 Please be careful, ask a lot of questions, and think about other characteristics of your service providers besides price.
 You’ll thank me.